Normation/rudder-api-doc/src/api_v2/nodes.md

     @apiDescription That function allow you to get details of accepted Nodes.
 You can make query on those Nodes based on inventory criterion.
 You can use the same queries than those used in NodeGroup queries

     @apiParam (Multi) {String}   [include=default]  Level of information to include from the node inventory.
 Some base levels are defined (minimal, default, full).
 You can add fields you want to a base level by adding them to the list, possible values are keys from json answer.
-If you don't provide a base level, they will be added to default base level, so if you only want os details, use "minimal,os" as the value for this parameter
+If you don't provide a base level, they will be added to default base level, so if you only want os details, use "minimal,os" as the value for this parameter.
+Details of returned properties at each level are given in the dedicated menu entry.
     @apiParam (Query) {Query}     query             A query json object like we use as query in NodeGroups.
 A three field json object { 'composition' : 'and', 'select' : 'node', 'where' : [{"objectType":"node","attribute":"OS","comparator":"eq","value":"Linux"}]}, That parameter can be replaced by the three following (select, composition, where)
     @apiParam (Query) {Criterion} where             The criterion you want to find for your nodes like '[{"objectType":"node","attribute":"OS","comparator":"eq","value":"Linux"}]}'
     @apiParam (Query) {String}    [composition=and] Boolean operator to use between each criteria.
 Other value is "And".
 Only used if 'where' is defined.